Does being true to yourself make you happier?

 Based on our dataset of 169 managers, the answer to the question “Does being true to yourself make you happier?” is...yes!
 Our study suggests that authentic leaders tend to find more meaning within their work, as this approach allows them to lead from the heart, speak the truth, and align their actions with their core values.
 All of which results in increased happiness at work.

 So how can people become authentic leaders?
 The starting point is personal development and heightened self-awareness.
 Authentic leaders are conscious of their strengths, their limitations, their emotions and their purpose.
 Discovering your authentic style requires a commitment to developing yourself with honesty.

-Tools like the Myers-Briggs Type Indicator® (MBTI®) and the Emotional Judgment Inventory (EJI™) can be extremely helpful here.
+Tools like the Myers-Briggs Type Indicator® (MBTI®) can be extremely helpful here.
 The MBTI framework is simple, positive and practical, providing an effective way to increase self-awareness and gain insight into our motivations and the motivations of others.
-The EJI is a robust measure of emotional intelligence that helps leaders understand and build on these insights, so they can better connect with employees, and inspire, motivate and manage them in a more emotionally intelligent way.
-Both the MBTI and EJI tools can be used effectively together in order to boost business performance.

 Research by Fusco, Palmer, O’Riordan, 2011 proposed coaching models that encourage authenticity.
 Our current research supports this model and suggests that using psychometric tools to provide insight into emotional awareness can lead to the development of authentic leaders.